PS2Sanctuary/Sanctuary.Census/README.md

 The methods through which Sanctuary.Census retrieves data allow it to keep itself up-to-date automatically, until such a time as the structure of the data it depends on, or the methods required to retrieve it, change.

+This collection updating process is currently performed every three hours.

 ## Getting Started

 An instance of Sanctuary.Census can be found at `https://census.lithafalcon.cc/`.
 It largely provides the same query interface